kodus/session/README.md

 Write operations to the session are deffered until the end of the request, when they are saved to the storage.
 This prevents broken session states as a result of critical errors.

+Starting and ending sessions happens implicitly - for example, a session won't persist (and no session-cookie will be emitted) unless there is any data in the session; likewise, session will automatically terminate if session-data is cleared and/or the last session-model gets garbage-collected.

 ## Session models

 When storing data in session, the first step is to define your session model.
 You can think of a session model class